Under Review

 Yoon, Y. & Dougherty, S. M. Does Expanding Access to High Quality Technical Education Induce Participation and Improve Outcomes?

-Working Paper: Annenberg ; Rappaport Institute for Greater Boston | Summary: Policy & Practice Series | In Preparation for Economics of Education Review
+Working Paper: SSRN (latest version); Annenberg ; Rappaport Institute for Greater Boston | Summary: Policy & Practice Series

 Yoon, Y. Who Leaves?
 Interdistrict Magnet School Openings and Enrollment Dynamics in Nearby Schools.

-Paper presented at the 2024 SREE and 2024 APPAM conferences | Under Review at Education Finance and Policy
+Under Review at Education Finance and Policy

 Connecticut expanded interdistrict magnet schools (IMS) intending to reduce racial and socioeconomic segregation across districts, yet the potential unintended effects on student composition in nearby schools remains unclear.
 Leveraging the staggered rollout of IMS openings, this study finds that IMS openings reduce enrollment by about 5 percent in nearby private K8 and traditional public high schools (TPHS).
 In private K8, the share of White students declines, increasing racial isolation of Black and Hispanic students, with effects driven by Catholic schools.
 In TPHS, higher-income students are more likely to exit, with larger effects in a region under court-ordered desegregation.
 These findings suggest that policies designed to reduce segregation may unintentionally generate new forms of isolation within local education markets.